NixOS/aarch64-build-box/README.md

 ***If it is not, please open an issue!***

-Finally, `nix-build . -A hello --option system aarch64-linux`.
+Finally, `nix-build . -A hello --argstr system aarch64-linux`.

 If this doesn't work, ping @grahamc and I can help debug.